jronallo/iiif-workshop/workshop/use-cases.md

 # Use Cases

+The IIIF specifications are developed in a process that requires gathering, clarifying, and distilling use cases.

-Throughout the workshop, let's keep in mind why we're doing this.
+Throughout the workshop, let's keep in mind why we're looking at IIIF.
 Here are some questions we can keep in mind as we go along.

 - Who are the users for your image resources?
 - What different kinds of users do you have?